VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 **--watch**

-Watch source files for changes
+Run the application in the background, automatically wake the thread and re-run if sources have been changed

 Aliases: `-w`

 **--restart**

-Run your application in background and automatically restart if sources have been changed
+Run the application in the background, automatically kill the process and restart if sources have been changed

 Aliases: `--revolver`